Searsville Dam: Anti-dam removal

 The Jasper Ridge Advisory Committee feels that dam removal has many drawbacks.
 There is no guarantee that removing the dam would restore steelhead habitat and it would destroy habitat used by many birds and bats.
 In addition the removal of the dam and accumulated alluvial sediment would be complex especially given the downstream communities and environment.
-Stanford University uses water from the lake to irrigate its golf course and other athletic facilities on its campus.
+Stanford University uses water from the reservoir to irrigate its golf course and other athletic facilities on its campus.

 Possible site of Anthropocene boundary marker

 The dam and reservoir may be selected as the site of a marker indicating the boundary between Geologic Areas.
 In this case, the boundary between the Holocene and the current Anthropocene, or the time when human change on geology became so evident that it required its own geologic era.
 The Anthropocene Working Group (AWG), a task group of the Sub-commission on Quaternary Stratigraphy (SQS) of the International Commission on Stratigraphy (ICS) has selected Searsville dam and reservoir as a possible location of a golden spike indicating a Global Boundary Stratotype Section and Point, or GSSP.
-In May 2019, the AWG agreed to listing the Anthropocene as a “formal chrono-stratigraphic unit”: that is, an official part of the geographic record.
+In May 2019, the AWG agreed to listing the Anthropocene as a "formal chrono-stratigraphic unit": that is, an official part of the geographic record.
 They recognized the start of the Anthropocene as the middle of the 20th Century.
 These GSSPs are markers that define the boundaries of geologic stages.
-They’re noted in specific locations around the world by “golden spikes”, which note which geologic era the site emerged.
+They are noted in specific locations around the world by "golden spikes", which note which geologic era the site emerged.